 - Place the potatoes in the same pot you used to cook the lentils, cover with purified water and bring to a boil over high heat.
 Reduce the heat to a simmer and cook until soft throughout.
 Add salt at the end, then drain, reserving ¼ cup of the cooking water.
 Return the potatoes to the same pot.
-Mash them with 2 tablespoons of olive oil or ghee, black pepper and ¼ cup of the reserved cooking water.
+Mash them with 2 tablespoons of olive oil, black pepper and ¼ cup of the reserved cooking water.
 Taste for salt and adjust if needed.
 Continue to mash until smooth.
 Set aside.

 - Warm the remaining 2 tablespoons of coconut oil/olive oil in a large saucepan over medium heat.
 Add onion, carrots, celery, if using, salt and pepper, red pepper flakes and oregano/thyme/marjoram, if using.
 Sauté for 7 minutes, until the vegetables soften up.
 Add the mushrooms and sauté for another 8 minutes, until the water released by the mushrooms evaporates and they begin to brown.
 Add garlic and stir around for another minute.